Introduction to Bacon & the Art of Living

 Kids, take note that neither Mulder nor Von Liebig illuminated protein or its metabolism fully, but we gain a great appreciation for their work in the early to mid-1800s.
 I wonder how many of today’s researchers would do as much as these men did with the scant knowledge they had and it is a lesson to us all.
 Rigour in our work will yield results, no matter how tentative at first.
 It reminds me of the old verse from Sunday school in the Groote Kerk in Cape Town that there is profit in all labour.

-I think that there can be no doubt that nitrogen is absolutely key to the art of bacon curing and the most important macromolecule we are working with is protein.
+There can be no doubt that nitrogen is key to the art of bacon curing and the most important macromolecule we are working with is protein.
 I came to realise that bacon is nothing less than the art of manipulating it.
 A question of whether the nitrogen that we add to the meat in the form of nitrate or nitrite is good for us or not is in the first instance the wrong question since when you are talking about protein you are talking about nitrogen and vice versa.

 I am downstairs in the living room.
 Minette passed ut on the couch – she is exhausted.
 I’m finishing up and then we will all go to bed.